High Crimes (album)

-High Crimes is the second studio album by American rock band The Damned Things, released on April 26, 2019.
+High Crimes is the second and final studio album by American rock band The Damned Things, released on April 26, 2019.
 It is their first album in eight years since the release of their debut album Ironiclast in 2010.
 It is also the first album without original guitarist and studio bassist Rob Caggiano, and their first release with Dan Andriano on bass.